adiron/Horizon/README.md

 If you write your own lambda (which is not optimal, but you might), you don't need to do the easing yourself in the lambda.
 For greater code portability, just don't.

 Easing is defined per hook, and the values your lambda will get will already have been put through the easing function of your choice.

+### `HorizonGenerator` object

+This object contains a bunch of generators of hooks.
+Note that they generate hooks that you later have to register yourself.

+#### `CSSHook`

+Animate between two ends of a CSS property.